 Because it’s so good at controlling free radicals and so important in the production of collagen, Vitamin C is vital for keeping skin healthy.
 In addition to consuming Vitamin C and applying sunscreen, doctors recommend using topical Vitamin C, such as Cellex-C.

-The benefit of Vitamin C is an infection fighter and an immunity builder, and it’s also used throughout the body to manufacture a variety of tissues, including collagen, which forms a network of protein fibers that is structural foundation for many tissues, including cartilage, bone, tendons and muscles.
-One study suggests large amounts of Vitamin C support growth of cartilage cells by stimulating synthesis of their genetic material.
+The benefit of Vitamin C is an infection fighter and an immunity builder, and it’s also used throughout the body to manufacture a variety of tissues, including collagen, which forms a network of protein fibers that is the structural foundation for many tissues, including cartilage, bone, tendons, and muscles.
+One study suggests large amounts of Vitamin C support the growth of cartilage cells by stimulating the synthesis of their genetic material.

 Many sunscreens block primarily UVB rays, and those that block UVA rays do allow some exposure.
 The best sunscreens are labeled for broadspectrum coverage and some contain nasty toxins oxybenzone and methoxycinnamate, so read your labels.
 In a practical sense, only clothing and zinc oxide block UVB and UVA rays completely.